Home

 The first dalsteg is danced as in skånsk mazurka.

-On the third bar the couple starts turning counter-clockwise with the leader dancing to the right of the follower using mazurka steps ("frykdal steps").
-The turn is danced using two bars for each turn until bar 8.
+In the third bar the couple starts turning counter-clockwise with the leader dancing to the right of the follower using mazurka steps ("frykdal steps").
+The turn is danced using two bars for each turn until bar eight.

 Clapping